thomasjallerton/nimbus-framework/docs/resources/FileStorageBucket.md

 ## Static Website

 To define a file storage bucket as a static website, the static website flag must be set to true.
 The website has an index file and error file that default to `index.html` and `error.html` respectively.
-These can be changed with the fields in the annotation.
+These can be changed with the fields in the com.nimbusframework.nimbuscore.annotation.
 The index file is returned when the "/" path is requested.
 Whenever an error occurs, for example a file is not found, then the error page is returned.

 The path of a resource in the website is relative to its path in the file system.
 For example, if there is a file `examplefile.html` at the top level of the file bucket, then the URL to access this resource is `http://example-url.com/examplefile.html`.
 Similarly if there is a file within a directory of the file bucket, `directory/examplefile.html`, then this will be found at `http://example-url.com/directory/examplefile.html`.